Malek Jahan Khanom: Marriage and the Harem

 She was married at a young age to her cousin, Mohammad Shah (reign 1834-1848).
 Her husband married about fifteen women during his lifetime, but she was one of his earliest wives.
 She held prestige within the harem for several reasons: because of her seniority among the Shah's wives; because she was a member of the family by birth and therefore well-networked and well-versed in their ways; because she bore her husband as many as five children (two of whom reached adulthood) and most of all because she was the mother of the crown prince.

-Her only surviving son, Naser al-Din Shah, would succeed his father to the Iranian throne.
-Her title Mehd-i-aulia or Mehd-e-olia means "Sublime Cradle" and this title was generally bestowed on the mother of the heir apparent.
+Her only surviving son, Naseraddin, would succeed his father to the Iranian throne.
+Her title, Mahd Olia, Mehd-i-aulia or Mehd-e-olia means "Sublime Cradle" and this title was generally bestowed on the mother of the heir apparent.

+Her relationship with Mohammad Shah and her prestige within the harem got significantly challenged by Muhammad Shah's favorite and mistress, Khadija Chahriqi.
+She feared that Khadija and Muhammad Shah might be heading to make Khadija's son, Abbas Mirza, who was 8 years younger than Naser, the heir; also because Muhammad Shah showed Abbas great care and attention as well as he did to his mother.
+But Malek Jahan managed to hold her son's prestige and authority as the Crown prince until Mohammad Shah's death as he was spending some years in his teens in Tabriz to learn the way of ruling.